fayfooksie/node-stuff/readme.md

 - `send [data]` - send data to selected process (handle with `process.on("message", fnc)`)

 ####Startup
-Processes that run on startup can be defined in `startup.txt` in the current directory, skipping lines between paths.
-An example startup.txt, sorting processes into folders:
+Commands that run on startup can be defined in `startup.txt` in the current directory, skipping lines between commands.
+An example startup.txt:
 ```
-app.js
+start app.js
-site/forum.js
+start site/forum.js
-games/spaceships.js
+start games/spaceships.js
-games/online-pong.js
+start games/online-pong.js
 ```

 ####Communication